AvolitesLtd/TitanManual/docs/patching/patching-new-fixtures-or-dimmers.md

 If the Fixtures window is not shown, press <Keys.HardKey>Open/View</Keys.HardKey> then
 <Keys.HardKey>Fixture</Keys.HardKey> or double press <Keys.HardKey>Open/View</Keys.HardKey> then press
-\[Fixtures\] from the window select buttons.
+<Keys.SoftKey>Fixtures</Keys.SoftKey> from the window select buttons.

 ![Fixtures Window](/docs/images/Fixtures-Window.png)

 Fixture buttons can be shown either in pages with Page buttons, or you can use the scroll bar on the right to show different pages.
 Use the
-\[Pages Show/Hide\] button in the context buttons on the right of the screen to select between page buttons and scrolling mode (these buttons drop down using the menu button in the window top bar for Sapphire Touch and Titan Go).
+<Keys.SoftKey>Pages Show/Hide</Keys.SoftKey> button in the context buttons on the right of the screen to select between
+page buttons and scrolling mode (these buttons drop down using the menu button in the window top bar for Sapphire Touch and Titan Go).
  You can change the fixture page at any